Language selection

 Objective

-Our objective is to stimulate and support innovative and sustainable solutions that will address the healthcare challenges faced by astronauts in deep space and people living in remote communities across Canada.
+Our objective is to stimulate and support innovative and sustainable solutions that will address the healthcare challenges faced by astronauts in deep space and people living in areas of Canada where there are fewer healthcare services.

 The CSA is working with experts and groups across Canada as well as international partners on identifying and developing innovative medical technologies and approaches to remote healthcare delivery.